ElpadoCan/SpotMAX/spotmax/docs/source/gui/tune_parameters_tab.rst

 you can also change the apperance of the spots or clear the selected spots.

-The first parameter that you can visually tune is the :ref:`Resolution multiplier in y- and x- direction <metadata>`.
+The first parameter that you can visually tune is the :confval:`Resolution multiplier in y- and x- direction`.
 To tune this, hover on one spot and press up/down arrows on the keyboard to adjust the circle size to the spot.